Causes Of Math Anxiety And Proven Strategies To Overcome Them

 And yet, many of us say the very same things about math.

-Is this as a result of math anxiety, or do these attitudes contribute to math anxiety?
+Is this a result of math anxiety, or do these attitudes contribute to math anxiety?

 What causes math anxiety?

-There are three theories that link math anxiety and math performance:
+Three psychological science theories link math anxiety and math performance:

-- Poor performance leads to higher math anxiety (deficit theory).
+Poor math performance leads to higher math anxiety (deficit theory).

 So what do we do for those children who, like a younger me, look at a math problem and just see a swimming blur of numbers and symbols and feel a sickness in the pit of their stomach?